-If your month-end still means exporting a Profit & Loss, pasting it into a spreadsheet, and reformatting it before anyone can read it, you’re doing work your software should be doing for you.
-This guide covers how to automate QuickBooks reporting three ways — the built-in options, a dedicated reporting tool, and the fastest path: asking for live numbers in plain language.
+If your month-end still means exporting a Profit & Loss, pasting it into a spreadsheet, and reformatting it before anyone can read it, you’re doing repetitive work a better workflow could carry.
+This guide covers three ways to make QuickBooks reporting repeatable — the built-in options, a dedicated reporting tool, and a conversational option: asking for live numbers in plain language.

 Why manual QuickBooks reporting breaks down